Dawes Hall RCI Campdraft

 Not a sport for the faint hearted, you have to have plenty of bull dust in your veins to want to try your chances at a title.
 But stock men, women and children still line up to do just that.

-Balance, timing and strength are on full show as riders cut one bull, steer or stag away from the herd and guide them into the camp (arena).
+Balance, timing and strength are on full show as riders cut one beast, steer or stag away from the herd and guide them into the camp (arena).
 Suddenly, everything happens at whip cracking speed, horse and rider with only seconds to guide the animal through a course and figure eights and then through the gates (flags).

 Held at showgrounds and recreation reserves, onsite catering and camping are available throughout the meets.